lorensr/lorensr/README.md

 - 🌱 I’m currently learning how to be a better human.
 - 💃 Interests: blues dancing, intentional community, authentic relating.

-🖖 May you be happy.
+May you be happy.
 May you be healthy.
 May you be free from suffering.
+May you live with ease. 🖖